 But we are not here to discuss the recent events.
-We will take a look at a few of the most popular symbols, their meaning, and origin.
+We will take a look at a few of the most popular symbols, their meaning, and their origin.

-The checkered flag is a common symbol on European royal emblems.
+The checkered flag is a common symbol of European royal emblems.
 In heraldry related literature, Croatia usually lists as the first example.
 It is also a popular motif on the royal insignia of Poland and the Czech Republic – a region where once existed White Croatia.

 Various medieval dynasties of Western Europe had a checkered flag too.
 However, here it never reached a level of a national symbol, as in the case of Croatia, Poland, and the Czech Republic.